ranimhassine/Labview-forensics-lab/README.md

 > **"Empowering digital investigations with an intuitive, all-in-one solution."**

 The **Digital Forensics Toolkit** is a comprehensive application built using **LabVIEW**, tailored for digital investigators, IT professionals, and students.
 Analyze files, generate and verify MD5 hashes, and document findings—all in a seamless, interactive environment. 🚀
+NB: download all the VIs before using the UI

 ---